If you aren’t sure or can’t remember what happened to you, you can still come forward and tell us what you know.

 Consent is not automatically given if in the past you have had sex with the same person, even if this is your partner, or if you began sexual activity and then changed your mind.
 Pursuing sexual activity at this stage is still a crime.

-It’s important to know that if you come forward to police you will be treated with the utmost respect and sensitivity – we are not here to make any judgments about you.
+It’s important to know that if you come forward to police you will be treated with the utmost respect and sensitivity.

 This video by our colleagues at Thames Valley Police explains the issue of consent in simple terms, by comparing the giving of consent to drinking a cup of tea.